Streets Division services are changing.

 Collection depends on staff availability.
 In response to the ongoing COVID-19 pandemic, the Streets Division will adjust crew responsibilities to ensure critical operations like trash and recycling collection continue uninterrupted.
 Crews may need to be reassigned from brush pickup to perform crucial services, resulting in delays.

-spring tree planting DELAYS
+spring tree planting update

 Additional details can be found on the Urban Forestry website.